An introduction to decoupling and harmonic analysis over $\mathbb{Q}_p$: Five proofs of the key step

 \subsection{A fifth proof of Lemma \ref{keystep3}}

-Our final proof is a proof of Lemma \ref{keystep3} in the style of Bourgain and Demeter's proof of decoupling for the paraboloid \cite{BD15, BD17} specialized to the case of the parabola.
+The previous four proofs all rely on the fact that $\int_{\F^2} f_{J}\ov{f_{J'}}|f_{I(0, \nu^b)}|^{4} = 0$ if $d(J, J') > (q\nu)^{-1}\nu^{2b}$ or some variant.
+Our final proof is qualitatively different in that it does not go through this step.
+The proof of Lemma \ref{keystep3} given here is in the style of Bourgain and Demeter's proof of decoupling for the paraboloid \cite{BD15, BD17} specialized to the case of the parabola.
 The Bourgain and Demeter argument uses a different bilinearization than in \eqref{mabdef}, but the main ideas are similar in that this proof makes use of bilinear Kakeya and wavepacket decomposition.
 This argument (in the real setting) first appeared in \cite[Section 3]{Li18}.

 To prove Lemma \ref{keystep3}, we first reduce to proving the $a = b$ case. \begin{lemma} If $1 \leq a \leq b$ and $|I| = \nu^a$, then

 for all $f$ Fourier supported in $\bigcup_{K \in P_{\delta}}\ta_K$. \end{lemma} \begin{proof} By partitioning $\F^2$ into squares of side length $\nu^{-b}$ and since we want \eqref{ks5a} to be true for all $f$ Fourier supported in $\bigcup_{K \in P_{\delta}}\ta_K$, it suffices to show that